Periodic paths on the pentagon, double pentagon and golden L: Combinatorial periods of pentagon and double pentagon trajectories

 \subsection{The L-necklace, the Five Ls, and their Veech group}

-As discussed in \S\ref{subsec:necklace}, the \emph{Necklace}, which we will now call the \emph{P-necklace}, is a translation surface made of $10$ pentagons glued edge-to-edge, which is the smallest translation surface that is a cover of the pentagonal billiard table.
+As discussed in \S\ref{subsec:necklace}, the \emph{Necklace}, which we will now call the \emph{P-necklace}, is a translation surface made of $10$ pentagons glued edge-to-edge, which is the unfolding of the pentagonal billiard table.
 It is a 5-fold cover of the double pentagon surface.
-Here, we introduce a different presentation of the same topological surface: the \emph{L-necklace} is a sheared version of the necklace, made of $5$ copies of the golden $L$ (see Figure \ref{necklaces}).
+Here, we introduce a different presentation of the same topological surface: the \emph{L-necklace} is a transformed version of the necklace under $P^{-1}$ (Definition \ref{def:stretch}), made of $5$ copies of the golden L (see Figure \ref{necklaces}).

 We study the necklace because a cutting sequence on the necklace can be projected down to a cutting sequence on the double pentagon via a 5-to-1 edge label map.
-Also, the necklace is the smallest translation surface that covers the pentagonal billiard table; the necklace can be folded into the table via a 10-to-1 edge label map.
+Also, the necklace can be folded into the pentagon billiard table via a 10-to-1 edge label map.

 It is useful to reassemble the $L$-necklace into the underlying golden $L$s, as in Figure \ref{five-ls}.
 We call this presentation the \emph{Five $L$s}.